johndryan/thesis/Thesis Paper - Part II - The Self.md

 ## Relevant Work from Artists and Designers

--{EDIT NOTE: I will brief summarise of a number of works which I feel are relevant to this section of the paper}-
+*{EDIT NOTE: I will brief summarise of a number of works which I feel are relevant to this section of the paper}*

 - Face Substitution — (Kyle McDonald and Arturo Castro) Using face tracking and color interpolation to replace faces, in real-time video.
 - Reface [Portrait Sequencer] — (2007: Golan Levin and Zachary Lieberman) is a surreal video mash-up that composes endless combinations of its visitors' faces.
--{EDIT NOTE: Add other two from blog}-
+*{EDIT NOTE: Add other two from blog}*

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -